Schumacher-Group-UPB/PHOENIX/manual_windows.md

 PHOENIX is designed to run on CPUs or Nvidia GPUs.
 Verify your hardware to ensure compatibility:

-- **Windows**: Open the Start menu, type "Device Manager," and press Enter to launch the Control Panel.
+- Open the Start menu, type "Device Manager," and press Enter to launch the Control Panel.
 Expand the "Display adapters" section to see your GPU listed.
 Right-click on the listed GPU and select "Properties" to view the manufacturer details if necessary.
-- **Linux**: Use the command `lspci` to identify the GPU.

 #### Steps 2 - 4 will give you detailed instructions on how to install the mandatory requirements.
 If you have already installed them or do not need help, please continue with step 5.

-#### 2. Install Visual Studio Microsoft (Windows) or the GNU Compiler GCC (linux)
+#### 2. Install Visual Studio Microsoft

-Select the right software for your operating system.
-Download and install it.
-If you are installing Microsoft Visual Studios, make sure you check "C++ Desktop Development section" during the installation process (see Screenshot). **Do not make any changes to the installation path for Visual Studio!**
+When installing Microsoft Visual Studio, make sure you check "C++ Desktop Development section" during the installation process (see Screenshot). **Do not make any changes to the installation path for Visual Studio!**
 ![vs_install](https://github.com/user-attachments/assets/dbff5749-e292-438c-8261-84c42905ffff)

 #### 3. Install CUDA and MSYS2